 If you’ve never gone to therapy before, or worry about “stigma,” don’t stress!
-You’ll be joining an increasing number of Americans who decided to seek our therapy and take control of their mental health in 2021.
+You’ll be joining an increasing number of Americans who decided to seek out therapy and take control of their mental health.

 Just like other forms of depression and anxiety, the overwhelming majority of those who seek treatment for seasonal or holiday depression show marked improvement.
 The most commonly used treatments are antidepressant medication, psychotherapy or a combination of the two.
 Learn more about therapy and medication .

 The choice of treatment depends on the pattern, severity, persistence of holiday depressive symptoms and the history of the illness.
 As with other forms of depression, early treatment of holiday depression is more effective and helps prevent the likelihood of serious recurrences.
 Left untreated, symptoms of holiday depression can persist beyond the holiday season.

 Holiday depression and seasonal affective disorder must be treated by a physician or qualified mental health professional.

 It’s okay to not feel okay this holiday season!
 The Board Certified psychiatrists of Novum Psychiatry have extensive experience in the screening, diagnosis, and treatment of all types of seasonal depression and anxiety – including the holiday blues.